 Development of the system

 The New Zealand Royal Honours system is a uniquely New Zealand system.
-The final honours lists are approved by The Queen of New Zealand, on the Prime Minister's advice, as The Queen is New Zealand's Head of State.
+The final honours lists are approved by The King of New Zealand, on the Prime Minister's advice, as The King is New Zealand's Head of State.